-Given that, in the U.S., 52 percent of unmarried adolescents aged 15-19 have had sex,13 and that the median age at first marriage is 28.6 for men and women.14 Representative Shaw's 26.6 for something comments illustrate of the fundamentally religious and anti-democratic dimensions of these policies.
-The architects of welfare reform expressly disregarded current sexual practices and standards in their drive to impose their own religious and moral points of view
+Given that, in the U.S., 52 percent of unmarried adolescents aged 15-19 have had sex, 13 and that the median age at first marriage is 28.6 for men and women,14 Representative Shaw's 26.6 for comments illustrate something of fundamentally religious and anti-democratic dimensions of these policies.
+The architects of welfare reform expressly disregarded current sexual practices and standards in their drive to impose their own religious and moral points of view.